 Cost of flood insurance in Massachusetts

-The cost of flood insurance typically depends on various rating factors, such as your home’s location, but FEMA reports that the average rate is $700 per year.
-To determine what flood zone your home or property is in, you can input your address into FEMA’s flood map.
+The cost of flood insurance typically depends on various rating factors such as your home’s location, but FEMA reports that the national average rate is $800 per year for a single-family home.
+The average flood insurance cost in Massachusetts for a single family home is $1,085 as of 2023.
 The higher the risk of flooding in your area, the more you’re likely to pay for a policy.
+Below you can see the average cost of a NFIP flood insurance in 10 different towns in Massachusetts.

 In high-risk areas, flood insurance can be quite expensive and may be more than the cost of home insurance.
 Your provider will consider the following when determining your premium: